dursobr/dursolab/_pages/home.md

   </a>
 </div>

-**We are  looking for passionate new Ph.D. students, Master students, and undergraduates to join the team**
+**We are  looking for passionate new Ph.D. students, Master students, and undergraduates to join the team!**

 We are grateful for funding from [Montana State University](http://www.montana.edu/), the [National Science Foundation](https://www.nsf.gov/), and the [II-VI Foundation](http://www.ii-vifoundation.com/) Block-Gift Program.